 Dr. Rasmussen-Schoch is certified in dry needling and has advanced training in multiple manual therapies.
 Prior to becoming a Physical Therapist, her background was primarily in health and fitness which included certifications in personal training and group fitness, along with being a yoga instructor.
 She joined the Jones Physical Therapy team in 2017

 Krystal and her husband, Shane enjoy staying busy with her two sons.
 Along with her love for fitness and staying active, Krystal is a French trained chef and enjoys creating new dishes.

 Michael Berger, DPT

-Dr. Michael Berger is the newest member of the Jones Physical Therapy Team.
+Dr. Michael Berger joined the Jones Physical Therapy Team in 2019.
 He was born and raised in Bismarck, ND and graduated from St. Mary’s Central High School in 2012.
 He went on to earn his Bachelor of Science Degree in Athletic Training in 2016 and his Doctorate of Physical Therapy from the University of Mary in 2019.

 Dr. Berger enjoys working with all patient populations and he has a special interest in orthopedic and sports injuries.
 Michael is certified in dry needling and also has training in various manual techniques and joint mobilizations.
 He treats patients at our Washburn, Underwood, and Bismarck locations.